RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading/upgrade-database.md

     To determine the database version:

-    - Use the admin console to open the Configuration tab for the database.
+    - Use the admin console to open the **Configuration** tab for the database.

-    - Use the [`rladmin status extra all`]({{<relref "/rs/references/cli-utilities/rladmin/status">}}) command to display configuration details.
+    - Use the [`rladmin status extra all`]({{<relref "/rs/references/cli-utilities/rladmin/status">}}) command to display configuration details:

+        ```sh
+        rladmin status extra all
+        ```

         When the database compatibility version is outdated, <nobr>`OLD REDIS VERSION`</nobr> appears in the command output.

 - Verify the cluster is fully upgraded and operational.

-    Use the admin console to display the Configuration tab for the cluster.
+    Use the admin console to display the **Configuration** tab for the cluster.
 The tab displays the cluster version information and the Redis database compatibility version.

 - To avoid data loss during the upgrade, take care to back up the data.